STDs/STIs pose special risks for pregnant women and their infants.

 - Chlamydia.
 Similar to a gonorrheal infection, a chlamydial infection at the time of delivery can lead to eye infections or pneumonia in the infant.4 However, chlamydial infection during pregnancy also has been associated with an increased risk of preterm birth and its complications.5

-- Cytomegalovirus.
-Cytomegalovirus (CMV) is a common virus present in many body fluids that can be spread through close personal contact, such as kissing or sharing eating utensils.
-It also can be sexually transmitted.
+- Cytomegalovirus (CMV).
+CMV is a common virus present in many body fluids that can be spread through close personal contact, such as kissing or sharing eating utensils, as well as sexual contact.
 The virus is common in the general population and usually does not cause health problems.
 However, if an expectant mother acquires the virus for the first time during pregnancy, the risk is high that she will pass it on to her infant.
 Unfortunately, a pregnant woman may not even know she has the infection, and she may still pass the virus on to her infant.7 CMV in an infant can lead to serious illness, lasting disabilities, or death.8 Each year in the United States, an estimated 40,000 infants are born with CMV infection, causing an estimated 400 deaths and leaving about 8,000 infants with permanent disabilities, such as hearing or vision loss, or intellectual disability.9 Currently routine screening for CMV in pregnancy is not recommended.
-Researchers are working on CMV vaccines to try to prevent new infections during pregnancy and to reduce the risk of transmission to the infant.
+Researchers are working on treatments for CMV and also vaccines to try to prevent new infections during pregnancy and to reduce the risk of transmission to the infant.

 - March of Dimes.
 (2008, August).
 Pregnancy complications: Sexually Transmitted Infections.
 Retrieved June 3, 2012, from http://www.marchofdimes.com/pregnancy/complications_stis.html [top]